Vertiv (NYSE:VRT) Releases FY 2021 Earnings Guidance

+Vertiv (NYSE:VRT) last posted its quarterly earnings data on Wednesday, October 27th.
+The company reported $0.20 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.19 by $0.01.
+Vertiv had a net margin of 3.53% and a return on equity of 58.06%.
+The business had revenue of $1.23 billion during the quarter, compared to the consensus estimate of $1.23 billion.
+During the same quarter last year, the company posted $0.32 earnings per share.
+The firm’s quarterly revenue was up 5.8% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that Vertiv will post 1.01 earnings per share for the current year.

-An institutional investor recently bought a new position in Vertiv stock.
-OLD Mission Capital LLC bought a new position in Vertiv Holdings Co (NYSE:VRT) in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor bought 77,994 shares of the company’s stock, valued at approximately $1,351,000.
-95.06% of the stock is currently owned by institutional investors.
+A hedge fund recently bought a new stake in Vertiv stock.
+OLD Mission Capital LLC acquired a new stake in shares of Vertiv Holdings Co (NYSE:VRT) in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund acquired 77,994 shares of the company’s stock, valued at approximately $1,351,000.
+91.95% of the stock is currently owned by institutional investors and hedge funds.

 Vertiv Holdings Co engages in the design, manufacturing, and service of critical digital infrastructure technology that powers, cools, deploys, secures and maintains electronics that process, store and transmit data.
 It also offers power management products, thermal management products, integrated rack systems, modular solutions, and management systems for monitoring and controlling digital infrastructure.